Luigi D'Albertis: Criticisms and influences

-Later colonial administrators of British New Guinea such as Peter Scratchley, William MacGregor and John Hubert Plunkett Murray were critical of the methods employed by D'Albertis.
-Although these directors themselves engaged in various repressive and punitive policies against the native peoples, they recognised that the techniques of D'Albertis were very harmful in facilitating British colonisation.
-Andrew Goldie, an early British prospector to New Guinea, described an incident at a dinner in Sydney with D'Albertis where after having a steak accidentally thrown at him, the Italian "foamed with rage" and standing up in the restaurant with a bottle in his hand threatened to smash the skull of whoever owned up to being the thrower.
+Later colonial administrators of British New Guinea, such as Peter Scratchley, William MacGregor and John Hubert Plunkett Murray, were critical of the methods employed by d'Albertis.
+Although these directors themselves engaged in various repressive and punitive policies against the native peoples, they recognised that his methods were very harmful in facilitating British colonisation.
+Andrew Goldie, an early British prospector in New Guinea, described an incident at a dinner in Sydney with d'Albertis where, after having a steak accidentally thrown at him, the Italian "foamed with rage" and standing up in the restaurant with a bottle in his hand threatened to smash the skull of whoever owned up to being the thrower.

-D'Albertis however was not the first or last to implement such irresponsible plundering actions on the Fly and nearby rivers.
-Captain Blackwood, in 1846, of (after which the river is named) engaged in unapologetic raiding of villages on the river, including bombardment their houses.
-Also, a few years after D'Albertis' voyages, Captain John Strachan made an expedition up the nearby Mai Kussa river which was even more destructive than the Italian's.
-Strachan, who seems to have been in a chronic state of irrational paranoia and insomnia, improvised a torpedo-like weapon against a convey of native canoes causing a large amount of damage and number of casualties.
+D'Albertis however was not the first nor the last to commit such irresponsible plundering on the Fly and nearby rivers.
+In 1846, Captain Blackwood of (after which the river is named) engaged in unapologetic raiding of villages on the river, including bombarding their houses.
+Also, a few years after d'Albertis' voyages, Captain John Strachan led an expedition up the nearby Mai Kussa river which was even more destructive than the Italian's.
+Strachan, who seems to have been in a chronic state of irrational paranoia and insomnia, improvised a torpedo-like weapon against a convoy of native canoes, inflicting a large amount of damage and number of casualties.
 In a high state of anxiety, Strachan later had to abandon his vessel and return to the coast on foot, committing massacres of indigenous people along the way.
 Strachan was later accused of being a "red-handed murderer who had tramped knee-deep in blood through New Guinea".
-He applied for protection from Lord Derby and subsequently no charges were laid.
+He applied for protection from Lord Derby, and no charges were laid.